 Students have the right to express their concerns regarding academic and non-academic issues.
-These issues may include, but are not limited to: course activities, clinical affiliation sites. discrimination, disruptive classroom behavior, harassment, or intimidation.
+These issues may include, but are not limited to, course activities and clinical affiliation sites, discrimination, disruptive classroom behavior, harassment, or intimidation.
 Students are to convey their expressed concerns to the appropriate faculty member.
 If a student does not perceive a resolution of the issue, then they should contact the Program Director.
 Students should submit a signed written statement addressed to the Program Director outlining the concern.
 Every attempt will be made to resolve the concern.
-If the concern is not related to the course grade and cannot be resolved, the students should contact the Dean.
+If the concern is not related to the course grade and cannot be resolved, the students should contact the Dean of Plainfield Campus and Allied Sciences